-Ruparaga is the delighting in forms.
+Rūpa-rāga is the delighting in forms.
 The forms here do not refer to the forms of woman, man, or the various material forms.
-Rather, it is the Nimitta that appear exclusively within the Citta; that is, the images taken from the external which now appear exclusively within the Citta.
-The investigator must use these Nimitta as the Arammana of the Citta, or as the focussing objects of the Citta.
-This can also only be correctly interpreted as the attachment to Rupaihana because the Citta at this stage must be trained to expertise in its understanding of these internal Nimitta without having anything to do with the body whatsoever.
-It must be developed until becoming proficient in creating and destroying these images within the Citta, by causing these images to appear and disappear rapidly.
-However the arising and ceasing of these images occurs exclusively within the Heart; they do not occur in the external like they did previously, at the same time when the Citta was involved with the body.
-The nature of the arising and ceasing of these images when being ceaselessly focussed upon by Sati-Panna, will gradually and naturally transform itself.
-The rate of appearance and disappearance will increase more rapidly as one progresses, becoming as rapid as a flash of lightning.
-In the end, these Nimitta will all disappear from within the Heart.
-Correspondingly, there arises insight, the penetrative understanding of these images as being fleeting like all other types of Sabhava Dhamma.
-From then on what remains is a state of voidness, having none of the Nimitta remaining within the Citta.
-Although the body still exists, there is an awareness of complete emptiness, with no images remaining within the Citta.
+Rather, it is the mental forms (nimitta) that appear exclusively within the mind (citta); that is, the images taken from the external which now appear exclusively within the citta.
+The investigator must use these nimitta as the ārammana of the citta, or as the focussing objects of the citta.
+This can also only be correctly interpreted as the attachment to meditation (rūpa-ihānas) because the citta at this stage must be trained to expertise in its understanding of these internal nimitta without having anything to do with the body whatsoever.
+It must be developed until becoming proficient in creating and destroying these images within the citta, by causing these images to appear and disappear rapidly.
+However, the arising and ceasing of these images occurs exclusively within the Heart; they do not occur in the external like they did previously, when the citta was involved with the body.
+When being ceaselessly focussed upon by investigative discernment (sati-paññā), the nature of the arising and ceasing of these images will gradually and naturally transform itself.
+The rate of appearance and disappearance will increase more rapidly as one progresses.

+becoming as rapid as a flash of lightning.
+In the end, these nimitta will all disappear from within the Heart.
+Correspondingly, there arises insight, the penetrative understanding of these images as being fleeting, like all other natural phenomena (sabhāva-dhammas).
+From then on what remains is a state of voidness, having none of the nimitta remaining within the citta.
+Although the body still exists, there is an awareness of complete emptiness, with no images remaining within the citta.

-Aruparaga is the delighting in Sukha Vedana or in the Arupajhana.
+Arūpa-rāga is the delighting in pleasant feelings (sukha vedanā) or in the formless meditations (arūpa-jhānas).
 The practical circle sees no difference.

-Mana is opinionated views differentiated into nine categories: for instance, although one's attainment (Dhamma Bhumi) is lower than others, one however sees that one is lower than, equal to, or higher than some others; or although one's Dhamma attainment is equal to others, one however sees that one is lower than, equal to, or higher than some others.
+Māna (conceit) is opinionated views differentiated into nine categories: for instance, although one's attainment (Dhamma Bhumi) is lower than others, one however sees that one is lower than, equal to, or higher than some others; or although one's Dhamma attainment is equal to others, one however sees that one is lower than, equal to, or higher than some others.
 These opinions are incorrect according to the higher levels of Dhamma.
-Because opinions are the affairs of the Kilesa, one should correct them until there is nothing to exhibit as any form of opinion within the Heart.
+Because opinions are the affairs of delusion (kilesas), one should correct them until there is nothing to exhibit as any form of opinion within the Heart.
 The Heart will then be purified due to the disappearance of the subtle recklessness.